rackerlabs/rackspace-how-to/content/cloud-servers/use-holland-and-cloud-backup-to-backup-databases-with-Ubuntu.md

     0 3 * * * root holland bk

-The following syntax is for forming a cron job:
+The following syntax forms a cron job:

     Minute(0-59) Hour(0-24) Day_of_month(1-31) Month(1-12) Day_of_week(0-6) Command_to_execute